TAKE GOOD CARE OF ME WHILE I'M YOURS

 Wash: wash according to the recommendation on the care label.

 Washing wool: wash as rarely as possible!
-This will keep its quality and softness much longer.
-Try airing outside or inside in a room with good air circulation.
+This will keep the wool's natural properties and extend the life of the garment.
+Try airing outside or in a room with high humidity after use.
 Leave it for several hours (or a couple of days) to neutralise most odours.

 Another option is to leave it 24-48 hours in the freezer.
 This will kill the bacteria which is the cause of the smell.